-Medicinal cannabis has been used in both ancient and modern times to help treat many different conditions, including2,4:
+Cannabis has been used in various forms in both ancient and modern times for many different conditions.2,4

-Medical research into the use of cannabis is currently limited, but more and more studies are now being performed on the use of medicinal cannabis to treat these and other conditions.
+Medical research into the use of cannabis is currently limited, but more and more studies are now being performed on the use of medicinal cannabis to treat a variety of conditions.

 More than 100 different cannabinoids (cannabis-specific chemicals) have been identified in cannabis, but two in particular are medically important: delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD).3